viamrobotics/docs/docs/tutorials/control/air-quality-fleet.md

 ### Authenticate your code to your Viam app location

+Your TypeScript code requires an API key to establish a connection to your machines.

+You can set up credentials to access data from all the sensor machines in your organization, or from just one location, so in our example you could provide Antonia with an API key to see the data from her location, and provide RobotsRUs with a different API key to access the data from their RobotsRUs location.
+If RobotsRUs wanted to separate their data viewing dashboards by sub-locations, you could set up API keys for RobotsRUs to access data for each of their sub-locations separately, or you could modify the example code to filter data by location name.

+The following instructions describe how to set up an API key for one location.

 1. Create another file inside the <file>aqi-dashboard</file> folder and name it <file>main.ts</file>.
     Paste the following code into <file>main.ts</file>: